CliMA/EnsembleKalmanProcesses.jl/docs/src/defaults.md

 ```julia
 EnsembleKalmanProcess(initial_parameters, observation, process)
 ```
-and the following configurations (listed below) will be automatically created depending on the `process` type chosen, they are listed as keyword arguments that are effectively added into `EnsembleKalmanProcess()` on creation.
+and the following configurations (listed below) will be automatically created depending on the `process` type chosen, they are listed as keyword arguments that will be automatically added into `EnsembleKalmanProcess()` on creation.

 !!! info "Recommended"
     For the simplest and most flexible update we recommend the `Inversion()` process.